angular/angular/src/lib/paginator/paginator.md

 The current pageSize will always appear in the dropdown, even if it is not included in pageSizeOptions.

 ### Internationalization
-The labels for the paginator can be customized by providing your own instance of `MdPaginatorIntl`.
+The labels for the paginator can be customized by providing your own instance of `MatPaginatorIntl`.
 This will allow you to change the following:
  1. The label for the length of each page.
  2. The range text displayed to the user.
  3. The tooltip messages on the navigation buttons.

 ### Accessibility
-The `aria-label`s for next page and previous page buttons can be set in `MdPaginatorIntl`.
+The `aria-label`s for next page and previous page buttons can be set in `MatPaginatorIntl`.